Saritha-115/TransFleetPro/README.md

 The system automates delivery operations, optimizes fleet allocation, and provides analytical insights to support efficient decision-making in logistics management.

-This project was developed as part of the **Enterprise Application Development (EAD)** coursework for the *Diploma in Computer System Design*.
+This project was developed as part of the **Enterprise Application Development (EAD)** coursework for the *Diploma in Software Engineering*.

 ---